fdsayre/RMedlineFunctions/README.md

 - delete original librarian example document and remove from github
 - delete humanities rnotebook example and remove from github
 - start working on mapping
+- add COUNTRY to MOST metadata function
+- pull out country from author affiliation data and map against country of publication
+- transition from rworldmap to ggmap

 # Functions